Matthew-Hsu/PiPass/README.md

 # PiPass - Nintendo 3DS Homepass for the Raspberry Pi
 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
-However, some fine tuning may require getting your hands 'dirty'.
+However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

-# What's New in Version 1.2
+# What's New in Version 1.3
-PiPass can now be configured through the dashboard.
-It is no longer required to manually edit piPass.py to fine tune settings.
-However, the adding/editing of accepted 3DS MAC addresses still requires a manual edit through the Raspberry Pi console.

-Also included is the ability to enable the random visiting of Nintendo Zones.
-Much like every release, there are some bug fixes and some interface changes with the dashboard.
+PiPass 1.3 has many great features and fixes.
+I would like to personally thank @nagledb for the contributions that he has made for PiPass 1.3.
+With his contributions, we were able to add a lot of exciting features into this version.
+Without further adieu, here are the new changes with PiPass 1.3:

+    +   PiPass can now be updated through the dashboard.
+Updates are taken from the master branch and settings are preserved.
+    +   Can now 'force' advance to the next Nintendo Zone in the list.
+You don't have to wait for the cycle time to finish if you want to advance to the next zone.
+    +   Keeps track of recently visited Nintendo Zones and will automatically skip those zones to avoid 'used' zones until they are 'fresh' again.
+However, if all the zones are 'used', PiPass will traverse through the list as if it was doing it for the first time.
+    +   Prevents caching on most web browsers.
+Up-to-date settings should now be shown without manual refresh of browser.
+Though Chrome is finicky at times.
+    +   Fixes the 'MAC address will not change' bug that is seen over extended periods of time.
+Often 6+ hours of continued use.
+    +   Miscellaneous UI changes, performance optimizations, and small bug fixes.
+    +   NOTE: For those updating to 1.3 manually, there is a new dependency.
+Install 7z (sudo apt-get install p7zip-full -y).
+    +   NOTE: piPassCommand.py has been removed and is longer needed.

+# Known Behaviours
+PiPass sometimes does not display expected or up-to-date values.
+Chrome is known to be finicky with this and will not cause issues with PiPass.
+When in doubt, manually refresh your browser.
+This is related to browser caching and users have not reported any caching issues with Safari and Internet Explorer.

 # Testing Environment
 Development and testing was done using all the components from the Canakit Raspberry Pi 2 Complete Starter Kit with WiFi.
-A -=new=- Nintendo 3DS XL with the 9.6.0-24 U firmware was used to verify functionality of 'Homepass'.
+A -=new=- Nintendo 3DS XL with the 9.7.0-25U firmware was used to verify functionality of 'Homepass'.

 PiPass has drivers pre-installed for Ralink, ZyDAS ZD1211/1211B, and Atheros AR5007UG chipsets.
 The WiFi chipset that I tested on was the Ralink RT5370.
 These chipsets were tested to be working for 'Homepass', so I've loaded the drivers for these other chipsets as well.